jtiosue/qubovert/README.rst

     # get info
     help(qubovert)

-    # see all the problems specified
+    # see the main functionality
     print(qubovert.__all__)

-    # or equivalently
+    # see all the probles defined
     print(qubovert.problems.__all__)

     # see the utilities defined